neftjs/neft/index.coffee.md

 ReadOnly *String* Networking::url
 ---------------------------------

-Proper URL path contains protocol, port and host.
+The proper URL path contains protocol, port and host.

-Can be set manually if passed host and port are private.
+By default it's created from the protocol, port and host.

 		url: ''